georgehelman/genra/README.md

 scripts - Scripts for updating the MongoDB databases.
 These can be executed by cronjobs. services - Related web services

+Note: Many notebooks refer to data and fig folders.
+These are not included in the project as they are too large in size.
+The notebooks will create these folders at the root directory of the project if they do not already exist.

 # Help

 Contact shah.imran@epa.gov